Joanne1980/README-/starter/README.md

   ## installation
   To install necessary dependencies, run the following command:

-  pegfegihh
+  Install npm inquirer, Run node index.js which will prompt questions

   ## usage
-  pqejgphegh
+  This is to help user produce a README file by prompting questions
   ## license
 This project is licensed under the MIT license.

   ## contributing
-  pehgpqheghi
+  Sole Project

   ## tests
   To run tests, run the following command:

-  qphegpqhegph
+  no tests run at this time

   ## questions
-  If you have any questions about the repo, open an issue or contact me directly at peqgihepiehg.
-You can find more of my work at [gjqegheig](https://github.com/gjqegheig/).
+  If you have any questions about the repo, open an issue or contact me directly at joanne.clarke0401@gmail.com.
+You can find more of my work at [joanne1980](https://github.com/joanne1980/).